FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Unlimited=This is short for "Unlimited time".
 It describes games that have no time controls and can therefore run for an infinite amount of time.
 This sentence appears in many locations, including game pages and the "Create a game" menu.
 Please keep this sentence as short as possible.

-Mode="Mode" here is in the context of filtering between Casual and Rated games.
+Mode="Mode" here is in the context of filtering between Casual (casual games are not rated) and Rated games.
 The sentence appears in the "Filter games" menu, which is just above the list of games on the "Play" page (http://lichess.org/).

 Casual="Casual" in this context means the game is unrated; players will not gain or lose points.
 Has been translated to "Friendly" (after the football term) and simply "Unrated" in some languages.
 Be creative.
 The sentence appears in the "Filter games" menu, which can be accessed through the "Play" page (http://lichess.org).